 - During the first 60% of the semester, a student earns Title IV funds based on the length of time he or she remains enrolled.
-A student who remains enrolled beyond the 60% point of the semester earns 100% of their aid for the semester.
-If a student withdraws on or prior to the 60% point of the semester, the unearned portion of the Title IV aid must be returned to the Federal Student Aid program(s).
-Students who withdraw on or after the dates below will earn 100% of their aid and will not be required to repay Title IV funds:
+A student who attends beyond the 60% point of the semester earns 100% of their aid for the semester.
+If a student ceases to attend on or prior to the 60% point of the semester, the unearned portion of the Title IV aid must be returned to the Federal Student Aid program(s).
+Students who are attending classes after the dates listed below will earn 100% of their aid and will not be required to repay Title IV funds:

-- If unearned aid exceeds the amount of aid disbursed, the student may be eligible for a post-withdrawal disbursement.
+- If earned aid exceeds the amount of aid disbursed, the student may be eligible for a post-withdrawal disbursement.
 Post-withdrawal disbursements may

 - Be credited to outstanding tuition and fees.

 - Be credited to other outstanding current year charges which the student authorized

 - Post-withdrawal disbursement funds remaining after all charges and outstanding balances have been deducted will be refunded to the student no later than 45 days after the date of the school’s determination that the student withdrew.